Weather in Canada

 Though the extremes of weather in Canada are fairly fluid from region to region, the four distinct seasons are the same.
 Winters tend to be long and cold; and surprisingly, expats should expect hot but short summers.

-Weather in Canada's west coast of British Columbia and its east coast of Newfoundland is more mild, a direct result of maritime influence, but these areas also experience more rainfall.
+Weather in Canada's west coast of British Columbia and its east coast of Newfoundland is milder, a direct result of maritime influence, but these areas also experience more rainfall.

 The interior of the country is generally flat and, for this reason, absorbs the cold currents and sweeping winds coming from the Canadian Arctic.
 The prairies in Canada are also known to experience drastic climate changes from season to season.
 Both some of the hottest and coldest temperatures in the country occur here.